The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: The Definition of Controlled Hamiltonian System

 \section{The Definition of Controlled Hamiltonian System}

 In 2005, we hope to study the Hamiltonian system with control from geometrical viewpoint.
-I and my students read the two papers of professor Marsden and his students on a seminar of Nankai University, see Chang et al. \cite{chbllemawo02, chma04}.
-We found that there are some serious wrong of rigor for the definitions of controlled Hamiltonian and controlled Lagrangian systems in the two papers.\\
+I and my students read the following two papers of Professor Jerrold E. Marsden and his students on a seminar of Nankai University, see Chang et al. \cite{chbllemawo02, chma04}.
+We found that there are some serious wrong of rigor for the definitions of controlled Lagrangian (CL) system, controlled Hamiltonian (CH) system and its reduced CH systems, as well as CH-equivalence and the reduced CH-equivalence in this two papers.\\